-This would mean defining a single language for the US government.
+This would mean defining a single language for a country

-All government meetings and documents would be required to be in English.
+All government meetings and documents would be required to be in the language.

 No documents would be translated into other languages.
 No translators would be provided for non-native speakers.
 No public education would be bilingual.